darryncampbell/Appforum_2019_DataWedge_Advanced/README.md

+*Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
+=========================================================

 # Appforum 2019: DataWedge Advanced Techniques

-*These applications are provided without guarantee or warranty*
-=========================================================

 This repository contains Sample app(s) and files related to the advanced DataWedge presentation given at AppForum 2019